Overview

 agents.
 (See disclosure at Item 10 C.).

-any recommended professional, and a dispute arises, the client agrees to seek recourse
+professional, and a dispute arises, the client agrees to seek recourse exclusively from the

-under certain circumstances on persons who act in good faith.
-Clients are responsible for
+circumstances on persons who act in good faith.
+Clients are responsible for promptly

-promptly notifying the Registrant if there is ever any change in their financial situation or
+notifying the Registrant if there is ever any change in their financial situation or investment

-investment objectives so that the Registrant can review, and if necessary, revise its
+objectives so that the Registrant can review, and if necessary, revise its previous

 RETIREMENT CONSULTING